Ralph Hall: Tenure

 Hall described himself as "an old-time conservative Democrat."
 For many years, he was one of the most conservative Democrats in the House.
 He was an early supporter of a constitutional amendment requiring a balanced federal budget and also favored legislation requiring a super majority on any tax increases.
 He frequently opposed the Clinton Administration, and voted for three of the four articles of impeachment against President Bill Clinton.
 He endorsed George W. Bush for President in 2000, becoming one of the few Democratic politicians to do so.
-The two had been friends for many years.
+The two had been friends for years, and Bush later endorsed Hall in his re-election.

 While Hall was very conservative even by Texas Democratic standards, his conservatism can be attributed to the demographics of the 4th District.
 It had once been reliably Democratic, but became increasingly friendly to Republicans as Dallas' suburban growth spilled into the western portion of the district; indeed, the district included a small portion of Dallas itself.
 The 4th has not supported the Democratic nominee for president since 1964.
 Despite this district's increasingly Republican tilt, Hall won 10 more terms as a Democrat with an average of 60% of the vote.
 In 1994, for instance, he was re-elected by a 19-point margin, even as other conservative Democratic congressmen lost their seats.
 By the turn of the century, he was the only elected Democratic official above the county level in what had become one of the most conservative districts in Texas.

 Like many in the Democratic Party, he voted against the North American Free Trade Agreement.
 In 1999, he was one of six Democratic congressmen who supported a Republican tax cut plan.
 He has been an original co-sponsor of bills to repeal the estate tax and the marriage tax.

 In late 2002, he voted for the resolution allowing the use of force in Iraq.
 In March 2003, he voted for a budget that included Bush's 10-year, $726 billion tax cut plan.
 The plan passed the House 215–212.